jessy-p/wp-ai-product-finder/README.md

 ## Overview

-AI Product Finder transforms product discovery by enabling customers to search using natural language descriptions like "cozy hoodie for winter" instead of traditional keyword matching.
+AI Product Finder enables customers to search using natural language descriptions instead of traditional keyword matching.
 The plugin demonstrates modern AI/ML integration patterns in WordPress using vector similarity search and large language models.

 ## How it Works